davadazaita/davadazaita/README.md

 ## Think It.
 Dr. Davada Beni Zaita

 <h3> Davada Beni Zaita’s profile represents a powerful combination of engineering discipline and advanced research.

-I have extensive experience in the military in intelligence and counter-intelligence, and special forces skills.

 Beginning with a Bachelor's degree in Computer Systems Engineering, he developed a core understanding of complex technical systems.
 He is a specialist in both Project Management and Information Security, skilled in leading initiatives and safeguarding critical data.
-His academic journey culminates in a Master's and a Doctorate in Artificial Intelligence, signifying a deep commitment to innovation and mastery in the AI field. </h3>
+His academic journey culminates in a Master's and a Doctorate in Artificial Intelligence, signifying a deep commitment to innovation and mastery in the AI field.
+I have extensive experience in the military in intelligence and counter-intelligence, and advanced special forces skills. </h3>

 ---